Capcom Fighting All-Stars: Development

 Following the release of Capcom vs. SNK 2 (2001), Capcom began work on a third entry in the Capcom vs. SNK series.
 However, the game was cancelled due to SNK facing bankruptcy at the time.
 As a result of changes brought on by SNK's financial situation, a team of roughly 20 staff members left the company to join Capcom, including director Toyohisa Tanabe.
 This team decided to repurpose the assets created for Capcom vs. SNK 3 into a new project, which became Capcom Fighting All-Stars.
 The presence of several of their former staff on the team led SNK to grant Capcom permission to feature one of their characters, Kyo Kusanagi, as a special guest.

 Between 2002–2003, Capcom held a series of limited location tests for the arcade version, where they received negative feedback from players.
 After several more months in development, the game was canceled in August 2003.
 Outside of a few minor details and limited screenshots and footage over the years, very little about the game would be publicly known until 2017, when Capcom published an interview with Tanabe on their Street Fighter V website that went into more detail about the game's development and cancellation, along with a pair of articles revealing previously unpublished artwork and screenshots.

 Legacy

 While Capcom Fighting All-Stars would never receive a release, the idea of a crossover fighting game focused on Capcom's own characters would later inspire the release of Capcom Fighting Evolution in 2004, which included one of Capcom Fighting All-Stars original characters, Ingrid, in its roster.
-Ingrid would go on to reappear in other Capcom games, including as a playable character in Street Fighter Alpha 3 MAX, Street Fighter 6, and Project X Zone 2, and as a costume for Karin Kanzuki in Street Fighter V. Ingrid, D.D. and Luke also made cameo appearances in the 2013 Rhythm RPG Otoranger.
+Ingrid would go on to reappear in other Capcom games, including as a playable character in Street Fighter Alpha 3 MAX, Street Fighter 6, and Project X Zone 2, and as a costume for Karin Kanzuki in Street Fighter V. Ingrid, D.D. and Rook also made cameo appearances in the 2013 Rhythm RPG Otoranger.